OneMotoring

 Deregister your existing vehicle

-If your existing or replacement vehicles are eligible for the Adjusted ETS, you can proceed to deregister your existing vehicle to enjoy the benefits of the scheme.
+If your existing or replacement vehicles are eligible for ETS for HCVs, you can proceed to deregister your existing vehicle to enjoy the benefits of the scheme.
 You must then register a replacement vehicle within a month of deregistering your existing vehicle.
 See an example below:

 If your existing vehicle is deregistered on: